-Tibet is known as “Roof top of the World” and it is a rich and beautiful land, located at the main part of Qinghai-Tibet Plateau,south-west frontier of china.
+Tibet is known as “Rooftop of the World” and it is a rich and beautiful land, located in the main part of Qinghai-Tibet Plateau, the south-west frontier of China.
 Tibet has an area of 1,200,000 square kilometers, with most of its land having an average elevation of 4000m above sea level, and hence is called the roof of the world.
-Tibet lies in the south-west part of PR China and borders with Sichuan, Yuannan, Qinghai and Xinjiang provinces of China to the north, with India, Nepal, Sikkim, Bhutan and Burma to the south and east and bounded by Kashmir on the west.
+Tibet lies in the south-west part of PR China and borders with Sichuan, Yunnan, Qinghai and Xinjiang provinces of China to the north, with India, Nepal, Sikkim, Bhutan and Burma to the south and east and bounded by Kashmir on the west.
 Invaded by China in 1949-50, the independent country of Tibet was forced to face the direct loss of life that comes from battles and, soon after, the loss of universal freedoms that stemmed from Communist ideology and its programs such as the Cultural Revolution (1966 – 1976).
 However, it is erroneous to believe that the worst has passed.
 The fate of Tibet’s unique national, cultural and religious identity is today seriously threatened and manipulated by the Chinese.

 Weather and climate